-Canon M100 versus Olympus E-M10 II
+Canon M100 vs Olympus E-M10 II

 The Canon EOS M100 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in August 2017 and August 2015.
 Both the M100 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.